-Established in the 1950s by renowned conservationist Norman Carr, it is one of Zambia’s oldest parks, yet vast tracts of its wilderness remain relatively undeveloped and unexplored.
+Established in the 1950s by renowned conservationist Norman Carr, Kafue is one of Zambia’s oldest parks, yet vast tracts of its wilderness remain relatively undeveloped and unexplored.
 Boat cruises on the broad Kafue River, which flows from north to south, offer excellent views of hippos, crocodiles, otters and elephants.
 The Zambezi’s biggest tributary, the Kafue is the only river that begins and ends entirely within Zambia.
-The Kafue and the Lunga, Lufupa, Luansanza and Musa rivers that feed into it are fringed with riverine forest.
+The Kafue and its tributaries are fringed with riverine forest.

 The park’s varied habitats make it home to a wonderful diversity of wildlife and birds, with nearly 500 bird species and 158 mammal species recorded – including more species of ungulate than any other park in Southern Africa.
 In addition to predators like lion and leopard, cheetah and African wild dog also inhabit the park.